rkclark/ft-news-watch/README.md

 ### Specification

-The app is built to the follow specification:
+The app is built to the following specification:

 **User Stories**